 Homes selling within the first 10 days on market are typically selling for 5% to 20% over list.

 The monthly supply of new listings for homes in San Jose-Cambrian has been fairly consistent over the past 5 years.
 Note the seasonality with December typically being the low-point during the year.

-Interestingly the monthly number of Closed Sales appears to be relatively consistent, although slightly lower than previous years.
+Interestingly the monthly number of Sales appears to be relatively consistent, although slightly lower than previous years.

 Source: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.